-The Yale Multiple Sclerosis Center provides comprehensive care to patients with multiple sclerosis, neuromyelitis optica, transverse myelitis, optic neuritis and other neuroimmune disorders.
-Expert, fellowship-trained neurologists collaborate with experienced nurses, therapists and social workers to care for patients at all stages of disease.
-Our state-of-the-art facility in North Haven, CT boasts easy parking and handicapped access.
-Advanced MRI scanners, a clinical laboratory and an infusion center are on-site.
+The Yale Multiple Sclerosis Center provides comprehensive care to patients with multiple sclerosis (MS), neuromyelitis optica, transverse myelitis, optic neuritis, and other neuroimmune disorders.
+Expert, fellowship-trained neurologists collaborate with experienced nurses, therapists, and social workers to care for patients at all stages of disease.
+Our state-of-the-art facility in North Haven, Connecticut boasts easy parking and handicapped access.
+Advanced MRI scanners, a clinical laboratory, and an infusion center are on-site.

 In addition to receiving expert clinical care, patients at the Yale MS Center have the opportunity to participate in the rich and vibrant culture of biomedical research at Yale.
 The Center is at the cutting edge of clinical MS research and participates in numerous clinical trials.
-Additionally, through our collaborative efforts with Human Translational Immunology and the Department of Immunobiology, patients have the opportunity to contribute to the basic research which is fundamental to advancing our understanding of multiple sclerosis.
+Through our collaborative efforts with Human Translational Immunology and the Department of Immunobiology, patients also have the opportunity to contribute to basic research, which is fundamental to advancing our understanding of multiple sclerosis.

 Important Information Regarding COVID-19

 You are not at increased risk of infection due to having a diagnosis of MS, neuromyelitis optica, or any other neuroimmune disease.
-However, many of the medications used to treat these diseases do lower the immune system, and therefore, may put you at increased risk of infection with COVID-19.
+However, certain medications used to treat these diseases do lower the immune system, and may therefore put you at increased risk of a severe infection with COVID-19.

 The National MS Society's National Medical Advisory Committee recommends the following:

 - People with MS should follow CDC guidelines and any additional recommendations for people at risk for serious illnesses for COVID-19.
 Getting vaccinated, wearing a face mask, social distancing, and washing hands are among the best ways to slow the spread of the virus.